-Additionally, answer-seeking and escalation behaviors may serve as actionable triggers for adaptive scaffolding, such as prompting students to articulate a next-step justification before receiving further hints, or redirecting repeated escalations toward structured proof-review and independent practice.
+These findings should not be interpreted as evidence that chatbot use causes lower scores; a plausible alternative is that already-struggling students are both more likely to seek conversational support and more likely to perform worse.
+However, the persistence of associations after controlling for prior performance suggests that conversational traces can serve as useful signals for identifying students who may need additional support or different scaffolds \cite{zhai2024effects,schemmer2023appropriate}.

-One notable tension in our findings is that higher chatbot usage was negatively associated with exam performance at the individual level, yet the experimental group as a whole did not perform worse on midterms compared to the control group.
-One possible interpretation is that the negative association with chatbot reliance may have been offset by benefits from the proof-review component, which showed no independent negative association with outcomes.
-If so, future work comparing access to proof-review alone versus combined access could clarify whether work-anchored feedback yields more consistently positive effects when not bundled with conversational support.
+One notable tension is that higher chatbot usage was negatively associated with exam performance at the individual level, yet the experimental group as a whole did not perform worse on midterms.
+A possible interpretation is that negative associations with chatbot reliance were offset by benefits from the proof-review component.
+Future work comparing access to proof-review alone versus combined access could clarify whether work-anchored feedback yields more positive effects when not bundled with conversational support.